 Several of our graduates have begun to earn income through their work for Karibu Loo.
 The list of Associates employed is made up of students who finished secondary school while in the program plus one boy, Duncan, who only finished 8th grade.
 These students have earned income and gained valuable experience through their work with Karibu Loo.

 Unexpected positive outcomes

-One of the unexpected outcomes from the pilot is that there is a clear “lift” in the mindset of students who see their colleagues earn income from this business.
+One of the unexpected outcomes of the pilot is that there is a clear “lift” in the mindset of students who see their colleagues earn income from this business.
 The case of Duncan, the student who only finished 8th grade, is representative of the culture we are creating.
 Duncan nearly dropped out of the program but then saw his friends making money and decided this could be an opportunity for him, too.
 He is now in mechanics school and working as an Associate when he can.
 His goal is to become one of our truck drivers.

-The other graduates have noticed that their classmates suddenly have cash to pay for some “extras”.
+The other graduates have noticed that their classmates suddenly have the cash to pay for some “extras”.
 This makes them curious as to how they can participate.
 While the money seems small to us, this income allows our students to have a little spending money and learn how to show up for work on time, perform tasks for pay and be a part of a for-profit organization.

 Next Steps: Expanding the business

-We have overseen the pilot project with support of a U.S.-based steering committee and that group has now recommended to the board that we seek funding to scale the business by adding at least 60 cabins in 2015 and again in 2016.
-The Friends of Ngong Road board of directors supports that effort with the continued mandate that Karibu Loo generate 25% or more of our annual operating budget by 2020.
+We have overseen the pilot project with the support of a U.S.-based steering committee and that group has now recommended to the board that we seek funding to scale the business by adding at least 60 cabins in 2015 and again in 2016.
+The Friends of Ngong Road board of directors supports that effort with the continued mandate that Karibu Loo generates 25% or more of our annual operating budget by 2020.